calebhyun/OGTool-OA/README.md

 # Content Scraper for Knowledgebase
+TODO:
+frontend
+api endpoint
+more testing on different blogs

 This project is a scalable content scraper designed to pull technical knowledge from various sources (blogs, guides, books) and format it into a JSON structure for a knowledgebase.
 It was built to be a reusable and extendable tool, avoiding custom code for specific websites.